TOP-RATED NON-PROFIT INSURANCE

 Sometimes this type of insurance must also be purchased separately.
 If your non-profit has paid employees, you experience the same risks that a for-profit company experiences.
 Sometimes, directors and officers don’t realize they’re liable!
 Some ways to mitigate the risk of a claim: develop a hiring policy, including background checks, references from past employers, and education checks.
 Also, take time to develop a strong employee handbook.
 Provide all employees and volunteers with a copy and write down any and all incidences (no matter how minor you think they are) that happen at the company and on-premises.
 Lastly, don’t forget to maintain current up-to-date personnel files on all employees.

 Directors and officers are responsible for how funds are used.
 Donations and grants are relied upon to operate a non-profit company.
 The funds must be used for their stated purpose; directors and officers are liable for this.
 A non-profit could be sued by a donor who states the money they donated was not used for a stated purpose.
 To avoid this risk, accurate financial reports and bookkeeping are essential, as well as filing taxes on time!

 CONFLICT OF INTEREST:

-Basically this is when a director or officer uses his/her position to involve themselves in self-dealing or benefit activites where they receive personal financial gain from the non-profit.
+Basically, this is when a director or officer uses his/her position to involve themselves in self-dealing or benefit activities where they receive personal financial gain from the non-profit.
 An example may be one person serving on two different non-profit boards that are competing for the same funding.
-A way to mitigate this risk is have your directors and officers fill out a form annually that discloses any potential conflicts of interest.
+A way to mitigate this risk is to have your directors and officers fill out a form annually that discloses any potential conflicts of interest.

 GOVERNMENT ACTIONS – ENFORCEMENTS: